dbushong/rtiow/README.md

 ## TODO

 - [x] Build naïve functionality, writing things basically in rubyish Crystal
-- [ ] Do some of the tips from the Crystal "Performance" page
+- [x] Do some of the tips from the Crystal "Performance" page
+- [ ] Reorganize as a well-structured crystal app repo
 - [ ] Add forking(?) parallelism to use more threads for parallel scanlines

 ## Notes